As a Member

 Find the project that is right for you.
 There are over 60 different projects.
 They range from arts and crafts, photography, model rocketry, foods, clothing, gardening, wildlife, woodworking, to dog obedience, small animals, horses and livestock.

 Enrolling your child with the desired club completes the membership process.
-The 4-H program is offered at a very nominal annual fee ($10/member or $30/family) by Washington State University Extension in Skagit County.
-Enrollments for new members are due by May 1.
+The 4-H program is offered at a very nominal annual fee of $25 per member by Washington State University Extension in Skagit County.
 Ask your club leader how to enroll online.

 Have Fun!
 The mission of 4-H is to help children grow into healthy, productive, successful adults.
 This mission is accomplished through involvement of parents, volunteer leaders, and other adults who organize and conduct fun educational experiences in community and family settings.